 - Letter formation.
 There was much discussion about the different ways we form the letters of the alphabet.

 The extra circles were set out during center time so the kiddos could make even more snowmen, with and without their names.
-Do you have a favorite winter activity for preschoolers?
+Have you ever made a name snowman with your students?

 Preschool Snowman Lesson Plans